shashvatshukla/awesome-quantum-ram/README.md

 Practicality of Quantum Random Access Memory.
 Connor Hann.
 2021.
 253 pages.

 Contains complete example circuits for QRAM architectures.
 Analyses the noise-resilience of bucket-brigade QRAM in a setting where the components experience noise even in the "wait" state and finds that due to limited entanglement between components the infidelity only scales poly-logarithmically with the memory size.
-Proposes a hardware-efficient error suppression scheme not relying on quantum error correction, but as a result it can at most quadratically improve the error probability.
+Proposes a hardware-efficient error suppression scheme not relying on quantum error correction, but it can at most quadratically improve the error probability.
 Proposes experimental implementations of QRAM for hybrid quantum acoustic systems.

 ## Curated Papers